 Self-discipline is something I lack.
 And something I’ve lacked for the majority of my life.
 I am the person that eats my dessert before my dinner in most aspects of my life.
 I take the path of least resistance.

 Okay, I don’t always take the path of least resistance.
-A full scholarship to university, career success, and hell BEING A MOM would indicate that I work my ass off.
-But the mess in my house, my body, and my marriage contradict that.
+A full scholarship to university, career success, and hell… BEING A MOM would indicate that I work my ass off.
+But the mess in my house, my health, and my marriage would contradict that.